 Transfer to a plate to cool slightly, then using a fork, flake the fish into bite-size pieces (discarding the king salmon or barramundi skin if desired).
 Wipe out the pan.
 While the fish is cooling, finish the pasta.

 Finish the pasta

 In the same pan used for the fish, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
 Stir in the shallots and roasted red peppers, season with salt and pepper, and cook until starting to soften, 1 to 2 minutes.
-Stir in the cavatelli, arugula-pistachio pesto, lemon zest, and reserved pasta cooking water.
-Bring to a boil, then reduce to a simmer and cook until the liquid has thickened slightly, 1 to 2 minutes.
+Stir in the cavatelli, arugula-pistachio pesto, lemon zest, and reserved pasta cooking water and bring to a boil, then reduce to a simmer.
+Cook until the liquid has thickened slightly, 1 to 2 minutes.

 Working in batches if needed, stir in the spinach and cook until just wilted, about 1 minute.
 Remove from the heat and season to taste with salt and pepper and the lemon juice.